firesidefiction/firesidefiction.github.io/submissions.md

 - Short stories up to 4,000 words.
 - Stories of any genre with a strong beginning/middle/end plot arc.
 - Submissions from anywhere in the world, from all kinds of voices.
-- Double spaced Doc, Docx, or RTF files set in a 14 point serif font like Times New Roman (please don’t use Courier—we are asking this for accessibility reasons since our managing editor is blind).
+- Double spaced Doc, Docx, or RTF files set in a 14 point serif font like Times New Roman.
 - Cover letters are optional, but they are great places to tell us about your connection the material, personal background or identity, and to include content warnings if your story deals with difficult subject matter.

 ### Please don’t send us: